 I commented in my 2018 review that Volkswagen had designed the Atlas with the North American consumer in mind.
 Its robust exterior appearance and large components sit well on roads full of imposing, huge vehicles.

-The 2024 Volkswagen Atlas front update is notable, with a new grille and LED headlights, new dashboard with integrated air intakes that reinforce the wide stance, plenty of shiny metal trim, and a large VW logo.
+The 2024 Volkswagen Atlas front update is notable, with a new grille and LED headlights, a new dashboard with integrated air intakes that reinforce the wide stance, plenty of shiny metal trim, and a large VW logo.

 The rear spoiler is now larger, making it look sleeker there, helped by the lighting that mimics the front.